Introduction

 - A supported Linux distribution (Ubuntu, Debian, or similar)

-- SSH access (any port)
+- SSH access with sudo privileges (any port)

 - These ports open: